GopalSharma/moodle-qformat_csv/README.md

 --------------
 Now, There can be two types of CSV files that can be used
-## 1. Simple CSV :
+#### 1. Simple CSV :

 This one will have same fields what we used to have(only addition is question name in the field)
-	All the other (except Header) rows/lines contain details about the one question ie. question name, question text, four option, and answer1 , answer2.
+	All the other (except Header) rows/lines contain details about the one question ie. **question name, question text, four option, and answer1 , answer2**.

 Each line will contain the details about the one question.